Neeha8019/Banking-Application/README.md

-Here’s a sample README.md file tailored for your Banking-Application repository.
-It explains the purpose, structure, and how to run the application:

----

 # Banking-Application

 A simple console-based banking application written in Java.
 This project demonstrates basic Object-Oriented Programming (OOP) concepts such as classes, objects, inheritance, and encapsulation.
 It allows customers to manage their bank accounts and perform transactions.